johnlago/ezShareToSleepHQ/README.md

 #### 1. Clone the repository

 Navigate to a directory you wish to keep the project in and clone this repo to it.
-In your terminal:

 ```bash
 cd /path/to/anywhere